KasperskyLab/klara/install/features_web.md

 /mnt/storage/vircol/_clean/
 ```

 then it has 3 scan repositories: `/vt_samples`, `/virus_repository` and `/_clean`.
-These 3 entires should be added to `scan_filesets` in order to make sure web users see all available scan repositories.
+These 3 entries should be added to `scan_filesets` in order to make sure web users see all available scan repositories.

 ## User groups